 1. To use a variable in your message, you can either type {{ in either SMS or email message areas, or click on the variables button in the email editor.

-3. If the variable is invalid, or has only been partially entered, it'll be highlighted in red.
+3. If the variable is invalid or has only been partially entered, it will be highlighted in red.
 But don't worry, Avela won't send any messages with invalid variables.

 4. If you're drafting automatic messages with variables, you can preview this on the next screen by clicking "preview".
 Variable fields will be populated with mock data.